Sanjana-Jayasekar/Marketing-Analysis-for-Arm-Hammer/README.md

 Project Status: Completed

 ## Project Intro/Objective
-The purpose of this project is to analyse the Arm & Hammer data set and to come up with vaious analysis to impove the sales of the product.
+The purpose of this project is to analyse the Arm & Hammer detergent data set and to come up with vaious analysis to impove the sales of the product.

 ### Methods Used